bigmistqke/drei/README.md

 )
 ```

-If you don't want your progress component to re-render on all changes you can be specific as to what you need, for instance if the component is supposed to collect errors only.
-Look into [zustand](https://github.com/react-spring/zustand) for more info about selectors.
+If you want to use selectors u can pass a selector-function to `useProgress`.
+It will return an `Accessor<T>`.

 ```jsx
 const errors = useProgress((state) => state.errors)